 These vegetables do best with cooler days and can withstand a nip of frost.
 That doesn’t by any stretch of the imagination mean that they can be frozen and still survive.
 If you have already put your plants outdoors and anticipate a freak cold snap (because we all know those happen), you need to be prepared with something to protect your plants.
 Frost blankets are a great thing to have on hand for instances like that, an alternative is a sheet.
 You just need something to keep the extreme cold off a little.
 Remove the cover in the morning and let them do their thing again.
 And pray it doesn’t freeze too many days.

 Of course, if you are gardening in a warmer zone, these vegetables probably are what you have in your garden right now.
-Sorry, us northerners just don’t have the growing season you do!
-But, they’re all easy to grow, cold hardy, and even taste more flavorful when they get just a bit of frost on them.
+Sorry, we northerners just don’t have the growing season you do!
+But, they’re all easy to grow, cold-hardy, and even taste more flavorful when they get just a bit of frost on them.
 Let’s get to it.

 10 Spring Garden Vegetables You Need to Plant

 Lettuce… it’s just not the same at the store.
-While I sit here and try to figure out how to grow it indoors, lettuce is often at the top of my spring garden checklist.
-We eat it frequently in the spring for fresh salads, wraps, or to throw in a plan and wilt.
+Growing lettuce is easy, but it doesn’t like heat, so lettuce is often at the top of my spring garden checklist.
+We eat it frequently in the spring for fresh salads, wraps, or to throw in a pan and wilt.

 Probably one of the lesser cold-hardy spring veggies, it will need cover if you anticipate any cold snaps.
 I begin mine indoors about 6 weeks before the last anticipated frost and transplant outdoors as soon as the soil is workable and daytime temps are regularly 60 degrees.